techidaily/site-extra-approaches/source/_posts/updated-inside-the-latest-movavi-editor-plus-unveiling-features-of-2024.md

 Because it functions between sessions, the undo option is excellent.
 This implies that I can close a project and yet undo earlier decisions when I open it again.
 Another wonderful feature is the addition of a star to the timeline clip whenever a video or audio effect is applied.
 When you click it, the effect options are immediately accessible

 <!-- affiliate ads begin -->
-<a href="https://secure.2checkout.com/order/checkout.php?PRODS=4599952&QTY=1&AFFILIATE=108875&CART=1"><iframe width="864" height="500" src="https://www.youtube.com/embed/jVnfr5HudQw" title="The Latest and Easiest Solution to Remove Kindle DRM on Windows (without Degrading)" frameborder="0" allow="accelerometer; autoplay; clipboard-write; encrypted-media; gyroscope; picture-in-picture; web-share" referrerpolicy="strict-origin-when-cross-origin" allowfullscreen></iframe>Epubor Ultimate for Mac:Helps you read books anywhere, including the best eBook Converter + eBook DRM Removal functions.</a>
+<iframe width="560" height="315" src="https://www.youtube.com/embed/K4lRBnNnd9k?si=5e0MbdOz-fF6Ry_k" title="YouTube video player" frameborder="0" allow="accelerometer; autoplay; clipboard-write; encrypted-media; gyroscope; picture-in-picture; web-share" referrerpolicy="strict-origin-when-cross-origin" allowfullscreen></iframe>
 <!-- affiliate ads end -->

 ## Part 2\.
 Editing and correcting clips

 You may use Adjustments, Blur, Color filters, Vignettes, and other effects in Movavi's Filters mode.
 The majority of the sample audio and video that the application offers are downloaded after you click on them.
 You can look for any of the transitions or effects using a search box.
 The More Tools area is where the real fun begins (which changes to All Tools when you enter it).